Level: ⚫⚫⚫⚫⚪ Advanced

 Check the results

-Start a new R session in the MAgPIE main folder, and execute these commands.
+Start an R session in the main folder (type R) and run:

 options(digits=2)